Triggers are Your Path to Freedom

 Triggers are like a lid on a pressure tap that was opened, and the feelings bottled up inside fizz up and spill over.

-A trigger is a button that, when pushed, ignites an outpouring of feelings.
+Another way to look at it is that a trigger is a button that, when pushed, ignites an outpouring of feelings.

 She got angry and exploded, “Why do you always push my buttons?”